OS-Copilot/FRIDAY-front/README.md

     git clone https://github.com/OS-Copilot/FRIDAY
     cd FRIDAY/
     pip install -r requirement.txt
-    pip install pysqlite3-binary
     ```

-2. Follow one of the following instructions.
+2. Follow one of the following instructions:

     - For developers, make sure Node.js (as well as npm) is installed: